 - He also noted that when an individual has more teeth, they have “an increased need to protect [their] oral health,” which in turn improves their overall quality of life.

 When we no longer have an employer to access dental insurance, navigating the insurance marketplace can be intimidating.
-HDS is here to help you understand the coverage options in retirement that support your smile health.
+Hawaii Dental Service is here to help you understand the coverage options in retirement that support your smile health.

 Contact us today to speak with a representative about the best plan options for your needs.